WelcometoMyGarden/welcometomygarden/docs/full-access.md

 **For Stripe (subscriptions integration)**

 - `STRIPE_SECRET_KEY` & `STRIPE_WEBHOOK_SECRET`: backend keys for Stripe.
 Use test keys when developing. - `sendgrid.send_key`: a SendGrid API key, only used to send email.
 We currently use these in both staging and production environments, so that we can reuse created Dynamic Templates. **This might result in hard-to-test scenarios regarding unsubscribe group emails** (production SendGrid groups will not affect the staging contacts)
+- `STRIPE_VERSION`: the Stripe API version number (including the plant suffix) to be used for both the Node.js API and the webhook event decoding.
+This is used in handling [updates to versions](https://docs.stripe.com/webhooks/versioning).
+Webhook event versions are parsed from the `?version` query parameter of a webhook

 **For SendGrid (email sending & contact syncing)**